-Performance Improvements of an Event Index Distributed System

-Extended Abstract

-Álvaro Fernández Casaní Instituto de Física Corpuscular (IFIC), Universidad de Valencia and CSIC Burjassot, Valencia, Spain Alvaro.Fernandez@ific.uv.es Juan M. Orduña Departamento de Informática, Universidad de Valencia Burjassot, Valencia, Spain Juan.Orduna@uv.es Santiago González de la Hoz Instituto de Física Corpuscular (IFIC), Universidad de Valencia and CSIC Burjassot, Valencia, Spain Santiago.Gonzalez@ific.uv.es
+Performance Improvements of an Event Index Distributed System Álvaro Fernández Casaní^{1}, Juan Orduña2, Santiago González de la Hoz1 1 Instituto de Física Corpuscular (IFIC), Universidad de Valencia and CSIC, Spain, 2 Departamento de Informática, Universidad de Valencia, Spain

 ABSTRACT

 Modern scientific collaborations, like the ATLAS experiment at CERN, produce large amounts of data that need cataloging to meet multiple use cases and search criteria.
 Challenges arise in indexing and collecting billions of events, or particle collisions, from hundred of grid sites worldwide.
 In addition we face challenges in the organization of the data storage layer of the catalog, that should be capable of handling mixed OLTP (high-volume transaction processing updates) and OLAP (real-time analytical queries) use cases.

+OBJECTIVES

 In order to overcome the challenge on the distributed data collection of events, we have designed and implemented a distributed producer/consumer architecture, based on an Object Store as a shared storage, and with dynamic data selection.
 Producers run at hundreds of grid sites worldwide indexing millions of files summing up Petabytes of data, and store a small quantity of metadata per event in an ObjectStore.
 Then a reference to the data is sent to a supervisor, that signals consumers to retrieve the data at the desired granularity and consolidate at a central Hadoop based data backend.

 In the area of the internal organization of the data, we propose an architecture based on a NoSQL backend storage, and new data schemas to better accommodate related data (reprocessings), avoiding duplicate information, and improving navigation.
-We propose applying memory caching techniques to improve access times for recent loaded data, which is usually the most accessed data by the end-users use cases.
+We propose applying memory caching techniques to improve access times for recent loaded data, which is usually the most accessed data by the end-user use cases.

-CCS CONCEPTS

-• Computer systems organization → Distributed architectures; Grid computing; • Information systems → Data management systems;

-KEYWORDS

-Grid Computing, Hadoop, Object-Based storage

-ICPP2018, August 2018, Eugene, Oregon, USA

-© 2018 Copyright held by the owner/author(s).

-ACM ISBN 978-x-xxxx-xxxx-x/YY/MM.

-https://doi.org/10.1145/nnnnnnnnnnnn ACM Reference Format:
+INTRODUCTION

-Álvaro Fernández Casaní, Juan M. Orduña, and Santiago González de la Hoz.
-2018.
-Performance Improvements of an Event Index Distributed System: Extended Abstract.
-In Proceedings of 47th International Conference on Parallel Processing (ICPP2018).
-ACM, New York, NY, USA, Article 4, 2 pages. https: //doi.org/10.1145/nnnnnnnnnnn 1 INTRODUCTION The ATLAS experiment at CERN [1] is producing, during its Run2 phase (2015-2018), in the order of 1010 events or particle collisions every year.
-A catalog of data (all events in all processing stages) is therefore needed to meet use cases like (I) locate individual events (event picking) depending on constraints, (II) make consistency checks, including detection of duplicates and overlaps, and (III) make analytic studies over large amounts of data.
+The ATLAS experiment at CERN [1] is producing, during its Run2 phase (2015-2018), in the order of 1010 events or particle collisions every year.
+This data is stored and distributedly reprocessed at different sites worldwide using grid technologies, to extract higher level information and store it in formats more suitable to different uses.
+A catalog of data (all events in all processing stages) is therefore needed to meet use cases like (I) locate Individual events (event picking) depending on constraints, (II) make consistency checks, including detection of duplicates and overlaps, and (III) make analytic studies over large amounts of data.
 The EventIndex project [2, 3] is a metadata catalogue at event level which tries to exploit technologies such as Hadoop [6].
 A small quantity of metadata per event is indexed, including identifiers (run/event numbers, trigger stream, luminosity block), the trigger pattern that made the event to be recorded, and references (pointers) to the events at each processing step in all permanent files on storage.
-We developed a producer/consumer architecture for the distributed data collection task of the EventIndex project with a messaging implementation [5], that has been indexing petabytes of input data, and has produced 150 TB of events meta data that are stored at the Hadoop infrastructure at CERN.
-This system has efficiently handled more than 109 messages, but during high production campaings, we detected head of line blockings on the messaging brokers.
-Messaging systems are designed to handle a large number of small messages, but our typical payload consists on large data files that have to be divided into smaller messages.
-This segmentation and re-assembly procedure is complex, and it has an effect on the brokers and consumers performance, and the scalability of the system.
-Since during the following runs starting in 2021 the production rates will be increased, we needed to explore other collection mechanisms.
-2 IMPROVED DISTRIBUTED DATA COLLECTION In order to solve the complexity and scalability problems, we have proposed, designed and implemented a new distributed producer / consumer architecture, based on Object Store (OBS) as a shared storage, and with dynamic data selection [4].
-The producer now puts all the event index data in a OBS, without dividing the payload ^{}This work has been supported by Spanish MINECO and EU ERDF programs under grants FPA2016-75141-C2-1-R, and TIN2015-66972-C5-5-R. Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-Copyrights for third-party components of this work must be honored.
-For all other uses, contact the owner/author(s).
+We developed a producer/consumer architecture for the distributed data collection task of the EventIndex project with a messaging implementation [5] as depicted in figure 1, that has been indexing petabytes of input data, and has produced 150 TB of events meta data that are stored at the Hadoop infrastructure at CERN.
+This system, has efficiently handled more than 109 messages, but during high production campaings, we detected head of line blockings on the messaging broker.
+Since during the following runs starting in 2021 he production rates will be increased, we needed to explore other collection mechanisms.